 - In the search box on the taskbar, type Windows Security and then selct Windows Security in the list of results.

 - In Windows Security, select Virus & threat protection and then under Virus & threat protection settings, select Manage settings.

 - Change the Tamper Protection setting to On or Off.

-- If the Tamper Protection setting is On, you won't be able to turn off the Windows Defender Antivirus service by using the DisableAntiSpyware group policy key.
+If the Tamper Protection setting is On, you won't be able to turn off the Microsoft Defender Antivirus service by using the DisableAntiSpyware group policy key.